keyfer/keyfer/README.md

 ### Hey, I'm Keyfer 👋

-I live in Edmonton, Alberta, with my wonderful partner Sammy, and our dog Poppy.
-I care deeply about laughter, and feel an earnest desire to increase the stock of cheerfulness.
+I feel an earnest and humble desire to increase the world's stock of happiness.

+I'm an experienced engineering leader at 2x🦄, an angel investor, and an advisor.